TrueBlocks/tokenomics/explorations/covalent/README.md

 the Sept.
 2016 dDos attack.
 If we had included these transactions, it would have included over 29,000,000 additional records -- none of which had a material effect.

+## Only studied addresses with less than 5,000 records

+Otherwise, Covalent would rate limit us and exclude us from their API.
+Not your node, not your data!